 * ** This template is subject to change

-In the first year, students will take three required courses (HIST 501, SOCI 503, SOCI 504), one of three methodological courses offered by History and Sociology Departments (HIST 502, SOCI 501, SOCI 502) and three area electives.
+In the first year, students will take two required courses (HIST 501 and HIST 502) and five area electives.
 In addition to the area electives offered by CSHS, students may take other graduate courses offered in the Graduate School of Social Sciences and Humanities as electives with the consent of their advisors.
 The second year is devoted to thesis writing.
 All M.A. students must take CSHS 510: Thesis Writing Seminar TEAC 500: Teaching Experience (non-credit), and ENGL 500: Graduate Writing (non-credit).

 * Students can take a language or other skill-based course (e.g. quantitative methods) as an elective in the fall or spring semester of their first year.
 If the language (or skill-based) course is a two-course sequence (e.g. Ottoman Turkish I and II), then one of the two will count as a non-credit audit.
 They may take a CSHS area elective in lieu of an elective course.
 Alternatively, students may, upon the consent of their academic advisor, take a graduate course from a different program as an elective or an area elective.